 The connections can come from any side of the tiles - the top, bottom or sides.
 To connect two tiles simply tap one, then tap the other that you believe can be connected.
 Here are some great examples of Mahjong Connect games for you to try:

 Mahjong slide is a fun and popular variant of Mahjong Solitaire.
 Similar to Mahjong the goal is to remove all of the tiles from the screen by matching pairs.
 The difference is you must identify a path to slide the matching tiles in to each other so they collide.
-Sometimes there is already a path but other times you must other tiles out of the way to create a path.
+Sometimes there is already a path but other times you must move other tiles out of the way to create a path.
 To move a tile left click the tile, move your mouse in the direction you want it to go and then release.
 The tile will slide until it collides with another tile or the edge of the play area.

 Recommended games: Flower Mahjong Slide

-3D Mahjong adds another dimension to Mahjong.
-In 3D Mahjong games the tiles cubes and create a 3D structure.
+3D Mahjong adds another dimension to Mahjong - literally!
+In 3D Mahjong games the tiles are cubes and they create a 3D structure.
 You can eliminate the tiles by matching pairs.
 Just like Mahjong you can only select “free tiles” to create matches.
 In this case a tile is considered free if it is on corner ie. the shape must have 2 adjacent sides visible.
 Simply tap two matching free tiles to remove them.
 You can also rotate the board by pressing the arrows at the bottom of the screen or using the arrows on your keyboard if you are playing on a computer.
 It is vital to rotate the board to find matches on all sides.

 Recommended games: Neonjong 3D